Gangplank Build Guide by Xeronn

 Thundering Blow / Acceleration Gate to deal nasty damage to you and knock you back, or to gain an increase in movement speed and he can fire

-To the Skies! / Shock Blast to give increased range and damage.
+To The Skies! / Shock Blast to give increased range and damage.
 It is also a great escape mechanism.

-Jayce is a very combo heavy champion, although he is not reliant on it, messing up his combos can help you to beat him.- He is able to set up very effective ganks with his abilities, and you must be careful of this.
+Jayce is a very combo heavy champion, although he is not reliant on it, messing up his combos can help you to beat him.

 Kayle

-Gangplank.- She can harass you with
+- She can harass you with pretty easily with

 Reckoning and

-Righteous Fury. - Harass
+Righteous Fury.

 Kayle early with